 Moscow – Sergiev Posad trains

-Since Sergiev Posad is very close to Moscow, one can easily reach it by suburban train from Yaroslavsky train station in Moscow.
-Tickets for such trains can only be bought on the spot.
-If you prefer ordering tickets in advance, you can travel from Moscow to Sergiev Posad by Pomorye train operating on Moscow – Arkhangelsk and Moscow – Severodvinsk route.
-Travel time is 1 h 10 min.
+Since Sergiev Posad is very close to Moscow, it is easy to reach by taking a commuter train from Yaroslavsky train station in Moscow.
+Tickets for these trains can only be purchased on the spot.
+If you prefer ordering tickets in advance, you can travel from Moscow to Sergiev Posad by a regular passenger train operating on the Moscow – Yaroslavl and Moscow – Vologda routes.
+Travel time is 57 min.

 Moscow – Rostov – Yaroslavl trains